Nigerian Dwarf goat: History

+In 2023 the total number of the goats in the United States was just under 40000; populations numbering 1000–2000 head are reported by Australia and Canada.
+In 2024 the international conservation status of the breed was "not at risk".

 In the 1990s the Nigora breed was created by cross-breeding the Nigerian Dwarf with Angora and other mohair breeds.

 Characteristics

 The Nigerian Dwarf is small but well-proportioned; its conformation resembles that of larger dairy goats.
 It may be horned or naturally hornless.
 The coat is fine and fairly short, and may be of any color, or multicolored; common colors are gold, chocolate and black, frequently with white markings.
 The facial profile may be concave or straight; the ears are upright.
 The average weight is approximately 35 kg, while maximum height is about 60 cm for males and slightly less for females; stock bred for dairy performance may be rather larger than show or companion animals.

 It is a precocious breed – young stock may be bred from an early age: males from about three months, females from seven or eight months.
 The gestation period is in the range 145–153 days; the twinning rate is high, and triplet and quadruplet births are not uncommon.
 Life expectancy is from eight to 12 years.